yassmin1/Makefile_titanic_project/README.md

-# Titanic ML Pipeline — Automated with Makefile
+# Titanic ML Automated with Makefile

 This project demonstrates a complete, end-to-end Machine Learning workflow using the **Titanic Kaggle dataset**, fully automated using a **Makefile pipeline**.